fnalways/terminus-docs/docs/manual/tasks/sync-share.md

 ## Understand Sync and Library
 ### Sync
 Sync in the Files app is similar to cloud storage services like iCloud, where you can keep your most important information up to date, and available across all your devices.
-Sync also makes it easy to share files with other members within a Terminus server.
+Sync also makes it easy to share files with other members within an Olares server.

 ### Library
 Library is the fundamental unit for organizing, syncing, and sharing your digital content.
 It is more than just a folder.
 It's a versatile container designed to meet various data synchronization and sharing needs: